pascallaliberte/sharpen.page/index.md

 ---

-## What if This Was Your Future
+## What if _This_ Was Your Future:

-Let's transport you to a time in your future when your product is on track:
+Let's transport you to <mark>a time in your future when your product is on track</mark>:

 * **You've made some new money** and you _know_ why the money happened.
-* Your marketing pages have clearly been communicating **"we understand what you're going through"** and people are signing up, upgrading with confidence, **keeping their subscription going for a longer time**...
+* Visitors to your marketing pages keep telling you **"I felt understood"** and as a result have been signing up, upgrading with confidence, **keeping their subscription going for a longer time**...
 * You _have_ what you need to **prioritize the next steps** in your product's development.
 You can now say you _understand_ your buyer's motivations, you _know_ what's going on.
 * You've grown to have a deeper understanding of your buyers because **you heard some insightful purchase stories** from some of your buyers...
 * You've upgraded your strategic direction with **a new vocabulary** to describe how your customers need help getting _progress_ on their struggles...